rayokamoto/cabinet/README.md

 Cross-platform file sorting system that sorts files based on their attributes, such as file type, file name and date modified.

+### *NOTE: The commands and their syntax may change at any point since this is in active development.
+This README will be updated accordingly.*

+---

 In future, options to do things like renaming and deleting a bunch of files may be implemented, though that is not a priority.